-- To provide the basics of data management. - To learn and acquire skills to design and develop databases. - To create and manipulate databases. - To write efficient queries to retrieve data based on the requirements. - To validate the data before storing it in the databases through constraints.
+- To provide the basics of data management - To learn and acquire skills to design and develop databases - To create and manipulate databases - To write efficient queries to retrieve data based on the requirements - To validate the data before storing it in the databases through constraints. - To gather knowledge on system engineering and data modeling concepts - To explore the various design processes - To analyze software testing and implement quality control strategies

-- Learners would be able to understand and maintain the real world data. - Learners could develop efficient skills to manipulate databases. - Learners could validate data for storage in the database.
+- Learners would be able to understand and maintain the real world data - Learners could develop efficient skills to manipulate databases - Learners could validate data for storage in the database - Learners could explain the process involved in software engineering - Learners could compute the impact of various risks involved in software development - It enables learners to adapt suitable software model for problem solving. - Learners could design and build test cases for software testing and quality management